edibotopic/edibotopic-website/content/notes/systemism.md

 $$x_1? \to x_0$$

-The $x_0$ could be a scientific observation, a personal goal, or some problem to fix at the `macro` level.
+The $x_0$ could be a scientific observation, a software bug, or a meal preparation.
+The study or engineering of the relevant system often requires moving between stages of analysis and synthesis.
+From such a process, we develop deep explanations.

 In **analysis**, we do a top-down study of the micro-level causes.
 To explain why [salt